 - e.
-Using or distributing any written communication that creates a false impression as to its source, authorization, or approval, or that simulates or is falsely represented to be a government document (15 U.S.C.
-1692e(9)); or - f.
+Using or distributing any written communication or attempt to communicate that creates a false impression as to its source, authorization, or approval, or that simulates or is falsely represented to be a government document (15 USC 1692e(9)) [12 CFR 1006.18(c)(3)]; - f.
 Using any forms that falsely imply that someone other than the creditor is participating in the collection activities.
 If so, determine the source of the forms.
+(15 USC 1692j) [12 CFR 1006.30(e)]; or - g.
+Using any false representation or deceptive means to collect or attempt to collect any debt or to obtain information concerning a consumer.
+(12 CFR 1006.18(d)). - i.
+See Comment 18(d)-1 for more information on this provision's applicability to social media communications.

-(15 U.S.C.
-1692j). - 5.
-Determine whether the debt collector makes any false representations regarding the nature of the communications, for example by: - Falsely representing or implying that documents are legal process (15 U.S.C.
-1692e(13)); or - b.
-Falsely representing that documents are not legal process forms, or that documents do not require action by the consumer (15 U.S.C.
-1692e(15)). - 6.
-Determine whether the debt collector sends postcards to communicate with the consumer regarding a debt.
-(15 U.S.C.
-1692f(7)). - 7.
-Determine whether the debt collector refrains from using any language or symbols on envelopes, other than its address and its business name, when communicating with consumers by mail or telegram.
+- 7. Determine whether the debt collector makes any false representations regarding the nature of the communications or attempts to communicate, for example by: - a.
+Falsely representing or implying that documents are legal process (15 USC 1692e(13)) [12 CFR 1006.18(b)(1)(vii)]; or - b.
+Falsely representing that documents are not legal process forms, or that documents do not require action by the consumer (15 USC 1692e(15)) [12 CFR 1006.18(b)(1)(viii)].

+8. Determine whether the debt collector sends postcards to communicate or attempt to communicate with the consumer regarding a debt.
+(15 USC 1692f(7)) [12 CFR 1006.22(f)(1)].

+9. Determine whether the debt collector leaves messages on consumers' electronic call recording devices (i.e., voicemail or answering machines) and if so, whether the content of the message meets the requirements of a "limited-content message" as described in Regulation F (12 CFR 1006.2(j)).
+A voicemail that is not a limited-content message must comply with the restrictions on disclosures to third parties which are outlined in the "Special Limits on Communications with Third Parties section" of these procedures.

+10. Determine whether the debt collector refrains from using any language or symbols on envelopes, other than its address and its business name, when communicating or attempting to communicate with consumers by mail or telegram.
 If it uses its business name on envelopes, determine whether the name indicates that it is in the debt collection business.
+(15 USC 1692f(8)) [12 CFR 1006.22(f)(2)].

-(15 U.S.C.
-1692f(8)). - 8.
-Determine whether the debt collector causes any person to incur charges for communications by concealing the true purpose of the communications (e.g., by making collect calls or sending telegrams).
-(15 U.S.C.
-1692f(5)).
+11. Determine whether the debt collector causes any person to incur charges for communications or attempts to communicate by concealing the true purpose of the communications or attempts to communicate (e.g., by making collect calls or sending telegrams).
+(15 USC 1692f(5)) [12 CFR 1006.22(d)].

-Time and Place of Communications and Communications with Represented Consumers
+Time and Place of Communications; Attempts to Communicate